-Moccasins are another example of objects that incorporates patterns of beadwork.
+Moccasins are another example of objects that incorporate patterns of beadwork.
 The moccasin, a form of footwear worn by Indigenous peoples, was made from animal hide.
-Beaded designs – usually made using glass beads, was added on the footwear.
+Beaded designs, usually made using glass beads, were stitched or glued onto the footwear.

 Smaller glass beads were also used to make elaborate necklaces and other forms of jewellery.
-The Iroquois for example used beads for personal adornment and to decorate items such as clubs and pouches.
-The pouch would have a matching beaded belt.
-Pouches would also often have beaded strings made from dyed horse hair attached to them.
+The Iroquois, for example, used beads for personal adornment and to decorate items such as clubs and pouches.
+The pouch would have a matching beaded belt, and also often had beaded strings made from dyed horse hair attached to them.

 Visit the museum to see examples of beadwork currently on display.

 Tara Prindle, “Overview of Footwear, Moccasin” Native American Technology and Art, 1994

 Karklins, Karlis.
 Trade Ornament Usage Among the Native Peoples of Canada.
 Ottawa: Ministry of the Environment, 1992.

 Beads: Their Use by Upper Great Lakes Indians.
 An exhibition produced by the Grand Rapids Public Museum and the Cranbrook Academy of Art/Museum